 Supported Employment is an evidence-based practice designed to help individuals with severe and persistent mental illness to find and keep competitive jobs.
 Because work can be an essential step on the path to well- being and recovery, our Vocational Specialists help clients find work and stay employed.
 They help the client assess their skills and vocational interests, search for a job, prepare for the interview and provide ongoing support and guidance to help the client remain employed.
 In some instances, family members or a significant other may be part of the support team.

-InSHAPE™ is an innovative wellness program that brings together a broad range of community organizations such as: YMCA of Portsmouth and Exeter, Seacoast Sports Clubs, Spinnaker Point Recreation Center, Planet Fitness, Seacoast Pathways, Seacoast Connections(consumer alliance), and others who are concerned with health, exercise, and nutrition to provide our clients:
+InSHAPE™ is an innovative wellness program that brings together a broad range of community organizations such as: YMCA of the Seacoast, Exeter Area YMCA, Spinnaker Point Recreation Center, Seacoast Pathways, Seacoast Connections(consumer alliance), and others who are concerned with health, exercise, and nutrition to provide our clients:

 · Personal health mentors